Open Topics

 Different topics based on this process mining tool are possible.
 Some of them are listed below and the scope of the work is agreed with the supervisor at the beginning.
 Please write an email with your preferences to the supervisor:

-- Development of an Object Centric Process Mining tool like [9], [10]
+• Development of an Object Centric Process Mining integration [8], [9]

 The whole work is open source, also the contribution during the bachelor thesis.
 This means that the code must be easily maintainable and extendable.
 The written code should contain unit tests as well.